billliu1992/brc/README.md

 BRC
 ====

-Installation:
+Setting up your dev environment:
 ----
-*On Linux*
+*On Linux (assumes your package manager is apt and your repos are up to date)*

-1. Install Python2.7 and virtualenv *sudo apt-get install python2.7 virtualenv*
+1. Install Python2.7, git, and virtualenv *sudo apt-get install python2.7 virtualenv git*

 2. Create a folder for BRC